RubixTheSlime/vim-mcfunction/README.md

 # vim-mcfunction
-A powerful syntax highlighter for mcfunction, the format for Minecraft datapack functions, in vim.
+A powerful syntax highlighter for mcfunction (the format for Minecraft datapack functions) in vim.
 Instead of simply highlighting a few keywords, it aims to tell you exactly how the game will interpret the commands in order to greatly reduce development time.

 ![vim-mcfuncion sample](https://github.com/rubixninja314/vim-mcfunction/wiki/vim-mcfunction2.png)